The wisconsin delegation

 district 5 - U.S. rep. scott fitzgerald (r)

-Representing the northern suburbs of Milwaukee, three-term House member Scott Fitzgerald is a former newspaper editor who was also in the United States Army during his career.
-He graduated from the University of Wisconsin and serves on the House Judiciary Committee; the Education and Workforce Committee; and the Small Business Committee.
+Representing the northern suburbs of Milwaukee, four-term House member Scott Fitzgerald is a former newspaper editor who was also in the United States Army during his career.
+He graduated from the University of Wisconsin and serves on the House Judiciary Committee and the Judiciary Committee.

 Thomas Take: Safe Bet Republican